kkensuke/myjb/_build/html/_sources/basic/linux.md

 # fdsa
 ```

-In order to pipe and redirect at the same time, you use  `| tee` .
+In order to pipeline and redirect at the same time, you use  `| tee` .

 ```bash
 ls / | tee file | head
 ls /Desktop | tee -a[--append] file
 ```

 Error message is different from stdout, it is stderr.
-To remove stderr, use `2>/dev/null` .
+To remove stderr, add `2>/dev/null` .

 ---
 ### Combine commands